Santiago Cathedral

 101.6 KM to Santiago

 This albergue’s a bit special.
-It’s got a proper restaurant where the food actually feels homemade, and the place is modern and comfy.
-Out front, there’s a little café with outdoor seating—perfect if you just want to sit for a bit with a café con leche and watch the pilgrims go by.
+It’s got a proper restaurant with proper homemade food, and the place is modern and comfy.
+Out front, there’s a little café with outdoor seating, perfect if you just want to sit for a bit with a café con leche and watch the pilgrims go by.

 Albergue-Pensión Casa Morgade